Ivan123yoo/Assignment-4./code_and_results.md

 3. **Evaluation and Comparison**
    - Compare clustering results with ESA’s official classification to assess accuracy.

-This notebook provides a step-by-step guide to implementing these methods, from **preprocessing satellite data** to **visualizing and interpreting clustering results**.
-The goal is to **demonstrate how unsupervised learning can be applied in real-world remote sensing applications**.
+This notebook provides a step-by-step guide to implementing these methods, from preprocessing satellite data to visualizing and interpreting clustering results.
+The goal is to demonstrate how unsupervised learning can be applied in real-world remote sensing applications.

 ---